Find the cheapest and fastest way to get to Kyoto from Tokyo!

 Shinkansen: The Fastest Option

-The fastest and most comfortable way to travel from Tokyo to Kyoto is undoubtedly the bullet train.
+The fastest and most comfortable way to travel is undoubtedly the Shinkansen, or bullet train, from Tokyo to Kyoto.
 It takes just over 2 hours with the Nozomi, the fastest model, and about 2.5 hours with slower models.
 The seats are spacious, and comfortable and have plugs to charge your electronic products, as well as toilets in different cars.
-It’s also possible to buy food and drinks during the trip.
+It’s also possible to buy food and drinks during the trip if you book a green car seat.

-The Shinkansen is probably in almost all respects the best way to travel between Tokyo and Kyoto.
+The Shinkansen is probably in almost all respects the best way to travel, particularly taking into account how far is Kyoto from Tokyo, about 460 Km.
 The only negative point is its price: about 16,000 JPY each way, so is not really budget-friendly.

 If you decide to go by Shinkansen, you can take the train from Tokyo Station or Shinagawa Station.
 There are 3 major shinkansens whose names are Nozomi, Hikari, and Kodama to Kyoto Station.
 The fare of Nozomi with a reserved seat is around 17,000 JPY and a non-reserved seat is 16,000 JPY.